-And there, where the Connecticut River meets Long Island Sound, sits one of the most romantic places and restaurants in CT.
+Where the Connecticut River meets Long Island Sound, there sits one of the most romantic places and restaurants in CT.

 The almost panoramic views of the water at Fresh Salt are sure to impress, especially at sunset.

-And after dark, the fireplaces, including the large stone fireplace that serves as the focal point of the dining room, continue to provide warmth and romantic ambience.
+After dark, the fireplaces, including the large stone fireplace that serves as the focal point of the dining room, continue to provide warmth and romantic ambiance.

-The American-style menu is full of seafood, including a raw bar.
+The American-style menu is full of seafood, including a raw bar and crab cakes.
 If seafood is not your forte, there are plenty of land-based options as well.

-One of this writer’s favorite Sunday afternoon activities when living in Charleston, South Carolina, was enjoying a drink at a rooftop bar while watching the sun dip behind the city’s historic buildings and church steeples.
+One of this writer’s favorite Sunday afternoon activities when living in Charleston, South Carolina, was enjoying a drink at a rooftop bar.
+From there, we would watch the sun dip behind the city’s historic buildings and church steeples.

-It’s an activity that one can replicate in a more Yankee style, albeit with a shorter season or a safely-enclosed space in which to enjoy it.
+It’s an activity that one can replicate in a more Yankee style, albeit with a shorter season or a safely enclosed space to enjoy it.

-An immensely popular restaurant along the strip of South Norwalk (or SoNo to locals) restaurants, Evarito’s offers delicious Mexican cuisine.
+A trendy restaurant along the strip of South Norwalk (or SoNo to locals) restaurants offers delicious Mexican cuisine.

 The vibe here is lively yet still romantic.
-And the food is its own draw, with a salsa tour on the menu, featuring samples of seven salsas made in-house.
+The food at Evarito’s is its own draw, with a salsa tour on the menu, featuring samples of seven salsas made in-house.